-Thanksgiving time is a favorite of ours here at Secret Supper.
-It kind of embodies everything we hold dear: intentionally gathering around a beautiful table full of our favorite people, great food and fantastic wine!
+Thanksgiving time is a Secret Supper favorite.
+It embodies everything we hold dear: intentionally gathering around a beautiful table full of our favorite people, great food and fantastic wine!
 As planners, we relish in the details.
-We love to order our turkey months in advance from our favorite farmer, plan the perfect sides and appetizers - a mix of traditional favorites blended with fun new options to fit your theme and create a Pinterest board months in advance with the prettiest of Thanksgiving tables!
+We order the turkey months in advance from our favorite farmer, plan the perfect sides and appetizers—a mix of traditional favorites blended with fun new options.
+Yes, we create a Pinterest board well in advance with a curation of our favorite Thanksgiving tables!

 If you are like us, you really get into searching Pinterest, looking for loads of creative inspiration!
 But some of these tablescapes can feel totally untouchable.
 The perfectly shiny flatware and gold rimmed plates, the beautiful on-trend linens and the elaborate florals can make you feel like you can’t create a stunning tablescape without running to the store to buy new linens or matching glassware.
 We promise you - making your table special and stunning for Thanksgiving doesn’t have to cost a fortune!

 Last week, our co-creators, Eva and Danielle got together to create a beautiful and stress free menu and Thanksgiving table.
 Eva made the most incredible Roast Turkey with Pears and Sage and stuffing.
 Head over to her site, Adventures in Cooking for the full recipe and other ideas for your Thanksgiving menu if you are in need of some inspiration!
 Danielle set a very seasonal and simple table using only materials she already had at her fingertips and is sharing with us what she came up with along with some ideas to help you do the same for your table!

 Oh - and if you are currently lost in the wine aisle, slowly put back the Cabernet Sauvignon and check out our recent article on our 10 Favorite Fall Wines we are drinking right now!